Mykolb/my-portfolio/README.md

 - Formik
 - Yup
 - React Particles JS
-- And a whole lotts love
+- And a whole lotta love

 Thanks for stopping by!